"We help families bounce and not break"

 Rebecca has been a costumer for over 30 years.
 She has designed costumes for Theatre in the Round, Park Square and others.
 She has been with this show since its beginning.
 She works in the costume shop of the Minnesota Opera and still gets a thrill at taking a flat piece of fabric and turning it into something awesome.

-C. Andrew Mayer (Sound Designer)
+C Andrew Mayer (Sound Designer)

-Andrew has had the great good fortune to work with many fine theatre companies in the Twin Cities and around the country.
+C Andrew has had the great good fortune to work with many fine theatre companies in the Twin Cities and around the country.
 He particularly treasures his colleagues and finds it absolutely marvelous to have been part of this charming annual It’s A Wonderful Life family for so many years!

 Allen Weeks (Lighting Design)